enicaise/kodi-addon-project/script.program.mysqlassistant/docs/project-overview.md

 ## Runtime Flow (`default.py`)
 1. **Mode selection** – the user chooses between scanning the local network or entering connection details manually.
-2. **Credentials** – the wizard gathers host, port, username, and password, retrying until a connection is confirmed.
+2. **Credentials** - a cancellable scan discovers servers (ports 3306/3307), then the assistant gathers host/port/user/password and surfaces any existing Kodi databases on the target server.
 3. **Database selection** – suggested database names are derived from the current Kodi version; the user can enable video, music, or both.
 4. **Migration options** – optional migration of video/music data plus toggles for importing watched states, resume points, and cleaning libraries.
 5. **Finalisation** – migrations run (if selected), `advancedsettings.xml` is generated in `special://profile`, and a summary dialog lists the resulting configuration.

 ## Module Notes
-- `scanner.py` currently scans synchronously and assumes IPv4; large networks may take noticeable time.
+- `scanner.py` scans the /24 subnet synchronously (IPv4) with a progress dialog; very large networks may still take noticeable time.
 - `config_writer.py` writes Kodi-compliant database sections and optional library import flags, logging the output path.
 - `db_checker.py` maps Kodi releases to the expected MySQL schema versions (Omega/Nexus/Matrix/Leia) to detect outdated databases.
 - `migrator.py` uses `INSERT IGNORE` semantics to avoid duplicate key failures and skips tables missing on the MySQL side (allowing Kodi to bootstrap schemas first).